This post may contain affiliate links.

 Instructions

-• Cut the smoked salmon into strips and sit on top of each one.
+- Cut the salmon into small strips and sit a bite-sized piece on top of each of the squares of buttered bread.

-• When you're ready to serve, dollop the sauce on and top with fresh dill and black pepper.
+- When you're ready to serve, spoon a little of the sauce on top of each piece of salmon and top with fresh dill and black pepper.

 Notes